ruundii/bthidhub/filters/README.md

 This is needed for the RPi to be able to handle multiple devices.
 This is not the cause.

 If we save the above output to a file, then we can repeat the event with ``hid-replay my-recording.hid``.
-This allows use to change parts and test them out.
+This allows us to change parts and test them out.

 Through trial and error we can figure out that the double-click only works when the vendor ID (middle value under ``I:``) is set to ``0b33``.
 This is the ID for Contour and it suggests that there is vendor-specific code in the kernel to make this button work.
 Not helpful...